tjuandev/BrightMemory/README.md

 <!-- LICENSE -->
 ## Licença

-Projeto distribuído sobre a licença do MIT.
+Projeto distribuído sob a licença do MIT.
 Veja  `LICENSE` para mais informações.

 <!-- CONTACT -->
 ## Contato